Baldev Khosa: Family background and film career

 Khosa originally hails from village Jhandeana in Moga district, Punjab.

 Political career

-He was a close confidante of late Sunil Dutt and entered politics with him for the first time when Dutt was elected to the Lok Sabha.
+He was a close confidant of Sunil Dutt and entered politics with him for the first time when Dutt was elected to the Lok Sabha.
 Baldev Khosa was fielded from the then Amboli (Vidhan Sabha constituency) in Mumbai to fight the state Assembly elections in February 1985 and won.
 He didn't contest the next state election from Versova Constituency in 1991.
 In 1999, 2004 & 2009, he was consecutively elected to the Assembly.
-In 2014 & 2019, he lost the polls.
+In 2014 and 2019, he lost the polls.
 He is a member of the Indian National Congress.